blog

 Budget issues are one of the most common obstacles to meeting spec.
 You have a maximum total number to work with, and you might have an idea of how much you can allocate towards adhesives even before the RFQ stage.
 As you evaluate your options for a cost-efficient solution that still meets the necessary standards for your design, there are a few strategies you can use:

-VOLUME — “I have strict, but challenging, volume requirements.”
+VOLUME — “I have strict but challenging, volume requirements.”

 If your concern is that you have a volume requirement that is too limited (perhaps for a prototype) to be appealing, or too massive for most suppliers to meet weekly, monthly, or annual usage, it’s crucial to meet and discuss the specifics of your project with a supplier.